 What about our young people today?
 Teenagers, and even pre-teens?
 What about these kids who seem to have mobile phones surgically attached to their hands, some of them not even 10 years old ?
 These kids who are requested to use computers for Homework, and work on their Maths, Sciences or English projects, (or should I say try to) even as they have half a dozen or more applications running: Google chat, Skype, emails, Facebook, Tumblr, Twitter, and all the other social networks, new ones, older ones that I discover every day (the last one, Ask.fm, allows you to ask other users questions, with the option of remaining anonymous, and it has been linked with cyber bullying and several teenagers suicides in recent past.)

-As a teen, when I was not in class, or doing homework, I could usually be found reading, playing my piano, or day-dreaming or singing in my room.
-We were not into sports, which is not necessarily a good thing, just the way things were in my family, but other kids my age might have been practicing a sport, or another instrument.
+As a teen, when I was not in class, or doing homework, I could usually be found reading, playing my piano, day-dreaming or singing in my room.
+My family wasn’t into sports, which is not necessarily a good thing, but other kids my age might have been practicing a sport, or another instrument.
 When I was bored with Homework, I’d open the drawer under my desk, lay a novel there and read, quickly pushing the drawer close when I heard my parents coming down the corridor.
 After I turned 16, I was allowed to go to the movies with my friends.
 I still remember how Saturday Night Fever and Grease shook my world.
 I got the Grease record for my birthday, and listened to it over, and over, and over again.
 Oh, and we had one telephone with a rotary dial (a what?) and the curly cord plugged into a wall socket.
 All my parents had to worry about was my running huge phone bills when my best friend moved from Paris to a city north of the capital, and it only happened once.
 Mostly, we wrote each other 18-page letters.
 By hand.
 Of course, while working on this lengthy correspondence, I was not solving Maths problems, translating Latin texts, or memorizing German vocabulary lists.
 But at least, I was practicing a skill.
 What skill do kids practice, nowadays, when they exchange messages with truncated, acronymed groups of words?
 Certainly not spelling or syntax.
-Of course, I often used these abbreviated forms myself, nowadays, when texting.
+Of course, I often use these abbreviated forms myself, nowadays, when texting.
 But I learned to spell words properly, first.
-But then, some people will say that nowadays, with spell checkers, who needs to know how to spell, and all I can do, then, is experience an intense feeling of desolation.
+Of course, with spell checkers, who needs to know how to spell, nowadays?
+And that makes me so sad.

 How can parents possibly keep up with all the gadgets and Cyber distractions available?
 I almost feel as if I must do the rounds, each evening, to make sure that my teenager doesn’t stay on a smart phone, or an i-Pod, or an i-Pad, or her computer until 2 in the morning, texting with her friends or watching You Tube videos under the covers of her bed.